syr0x/bbht/README.md

+Me personal and updated :)
 # BBHT

-Bug Bounty Hunting Tools is a script to install the most popular tools used while looking for vulnerabilities for a bug bounty program.
+Bug Bounty Hunting Toolsis a script to install the most popular tools used while looking for vulnerabilities for a bug bounty program.

 # Tools